-Research and development expenses for the six months ended June 30, 2004 were \$269,811, or 17.1% of revenues, compared with \$161,560, or 10.5% of revenues, for the six months ended June 30, 2003.
-The increase in expense and associated percentage of revenues is due primarily to increased salaries and wages and related costs of each of the members of the research and development group subsequent to June 30, 2003, as new grants and development contracts were awarded and also due to the addition of an R&D Technician hired in late 2003 for the purpose of fulfilling obligations under grants from the National Institute of Health and World Health Organization as well as other product development contracts.
+Research and development expenses for the six months ended June 30, 2004 were \$499,446, or 31.6% of revenues, compared with \$161,560, or 10.5% of revenues, for the six months ended June 30, 2003.
+Clinical & Regulatory Affairs, which totaled \$229,635 for the six months ended June 30, 2004, accounted for most of this increase.
+This cost category includes costs incurred for regulatory approvals, clinical studies, product evaluations and registrations.
+These costs are expected to increase in the 3rd quarter of 2004 when the bulk of the HIV rapid test clinical studies will be completed and then return to substantially reduced levels in the fourth quarter.
+The balance of the increase in expense and associated percentage of revenues is due primarily to increased salaries and wages and related costs of each of the members of the research and development group subsequent to June 30, 2003, as new grants and development contracts were awarded and also due to the addition of an R&D Technician hired in late 2003 for the purpose of fulfilling obligations under grants from the National Institute of Health and World Health Organization as well as other product development contracts.

-Selling, general and administrative expense increased \$447,733 to \$1,022,650 for the first six months of 2004 compared with the same period in 2003.
-This increase is primarily attributable to \$345,400 of non-cash expenses reflecting the amortized intrinsic value (the market price at the time of the grant for common stock, which is reduced by the exercise price to determine intrinsic value for options) of common stock and options issued to key employees and \$79,750 of non-cash expenses reflecting the amortized fair value of common stock and options to purchase common stock that were issued to consultants.
+Selling, general and administrative expense increased \$618,744 to \$1,193,661 for the first six months of 2004 compared with the same period in 2003.
+This increase is primarily attributable to \$304,229 of non-cash expenses reflecting the fair value of common stock issued to key employees and \$27,688 of non-cash expenses reflecting the amortized fair value of options to purchase common stock that were issued to consultants.
 Also driving this increase were \$25,500 in cash salary increases to key employees, and increased legal and accounting expenses of \$63,100 relating to the merger.
-In addition \$210,000 of the increase was attrib utable to settlements of old outstanding payables due that were made during the six months ended June 30, 2004.
-The balance of the increase, or \$143,983 is primarily attributable to increased travel costs related to HIV rapid test marketing efforts, increased costs for marketing consultants, and increased commissions relating to the Bio-Manguinhos contract
+The balance of the increase, or \$198,227, is primarily attributable to increased travel costs relate d to HIV rapid test marketing efforts, increased costs for marketing consultants, and increased commissions relating to the Bio-Manguinhos contract.